 Grade B beans are the better choice for extract because they contain less moisture than Grade A and therefore have a higher concentration of flavor.
 However, because they are dry, they require a longer period of time to transfer the flavor.
 Sometimes, Grade B will be labeled as “split”.
 This is because Grade B are more dry, and they are more susceptible to splitting during the drying process.
 This has no impact on the extract itself, so go ahead and use Grade B split vanilla beans.

-Beyond the grade of the beans, vanilla can be labeled with several different names.
-The name often refers to the region where they come from.
 Regardless of the label, vanilla beans can generally be divided into two different varietals: Planifolia beans (commonly listed from Madagascar or Mexico) and Tahitensis beans (commonly listed from Tahiti or Indonesian).
-Bourbon Madagascar vanilla beans have that classic vanilla flavor that most store-bought vanilla beans have.
-Tahitian vanilla beans have a more nuanced, floral flavor.
-All varietals will work for vanilla extract.

-Vanilla is precious and therefor expensive, and there is no way around it.
-However, it’s more cost-efficient to purchase vanilla beans online, instead of buying them in the store.
+Vanilla is precious and therefore expensive, and there is no way around it.
+However, it's more cost-efficient to purchase vanilla beans online, instead of buying them in the store.
 They can cost upwards of $10 for one vanilla bean when you purchase them in a store.

 What Type of Alcohol To Use

-Alcohol in this recipe is the “solvent,” or the substance that will transfer the flavor from the vanilla beans.
 The most important thing to note is the proof of alcohol used.
 It should be at least 80 proof alcohol.
 The most common type of alcohol to use is vodka.
 Vodka is flavorless and odorless, so it really lets the vanilla shine through.
-However, don’t buy flavored vodka, as it will take away from the delicate vanilla flavor.
+However, don't buy flavored vodka, as it will take away from the delicate vanilla flavor.

+Yes.
 You can also try making extract with other alcohol such as rum (either clear or spiced), bourbon or brandy.
-But do know, the flavor of that alcohol can come through in the final product, so try to pair with a baked good that would be enhanced by it.
+But do know, the flavor of that alcohol can come through in the final product, so try to pair it with a baked good that would be enhanced by it.

 How to Make Vanilla Extract

 Very simply put, to make vanilla extract you must infuse the solvent (in this case, it is the alcohol) with the vanilla beans.
 There are a few different ways to do this, but the most important thing to keep track of is the ratio of vanilla beans to extract when you make it for the first time (more on that later).
-There are many different recommendations out there for the amount of beans to alcohol, but I recommend actually paying attention to the weight of the beans vs. the count.
-Vanilla beans can vary in size and therefore, one bunch of smaller beans will yield an extract that is weaker than one bunch of bigger beans.

-To begin a batch of extract, use a ratio of 1 ounce of beans to 1 cup (8 ounces) of alcohol.
+To begin a batch of extract, use a minimum ratio of 1 ounce of beans to 1 cup (8 ounces) of alcohol.
 How many beans that actually is will vary but it is most commonly 5-8 vanilla beans.
 Kitchen scales come in handy here!

 Once you have chosen what jar you are using, you want to figure out how many ounces of alcohol it will hold, then determine how many beans by weight you should include.

-Once your beans are split, place them (both the cut end pieces and the split bean) inside of the jar.
-Then pour the alcohol in the jar to cover the bean completely.
-Cover the jar and store in a cool and dark place for at least 6 weeks at a very bare minimum.
+Once the beans and the alcohol is in the jar, cover and store it in a cool and dark place for at least 6 weeks at a very bare minimum.
 Shake the jar when you can remember to, at least once a week.
 It is better to wait for 6-12 months to use the extract, as it will be more fragrant.
-There is a photo below showing vanilla extract on day 1, week 6 and month 8.
-As you can see the 8 month infused extract is much darker, which means more flavorful.

-It is optional whether or not you want to strain your extract before using, or whether or not you want to keep the beans inside of the extract while using.
 It is recommended that you do keep your beans submerged at all times though, so keep that in mind if you keep them inside of the jar while you are using.

 How to Have an Infinite Supply of Vanilla Extract

 The one downside to making vanilla extract at home is that it takes time for the vanilla to steep.
 But if you are strategic, you can always have ready-to-use vanilla extract on hand.
 And, one of the best parts about using vanilla beans to make vanilla extract at home is that you can reuse the beans!
-Once you’ve used up the extract from a batch, you can reuse the beans (with added fresh ones) to make a new batch of extract.
-There are a few ways to do this, and depending on how often you go through extract will determine which method works for you.

 But first, here are a few facts to understand:

 - Once the vanilla beans have been infused for a period of time, some of the flavor from the beans has been transferred to the alcohol.
-This means that the longer you reuse a bean, the less effective it becomes.
+This means that the longer you reuse a bean, the less aromatic it becomes.
 Because the price of beans is high, I choose to reuse the beans a few times before tossing them out.
-I know when it’s time to take out the bean because the bean will start to break down in the extract and the bean will significantly lighten in color.
+I know when it's time to take out the bean because the bean will start to break down in the extract and the bean will significantly lighten in color.

 - To keep the vanilla beans “fresh”, make sure they are always submerged in the alcohol.
 The alcohol is what stops any growth of mold or other unwanted substances.
 Cut the vanilla beans short if you choose to keep them in the jar while you are actively using the extract.